-No. Only the Judge can excuse your appearance from Court.
-If you are unable to attend your court appearance, you should file a written motion to continue and contact the City immediately.
+No. If you are unable to attend your court appearance, you should file a written motion to continue and contact the City immediately.
 Depending on the circumstances, the City may not object to a change to your court date, but only the Judge can decide whether your request will be granted.
 If you fail to appear in court without permission of the Judge, a warrant may be issued for your arrest.

-What happens if I plead guilty and I pay my fine or do my public service work?
+What happens if I plead guilty and I pay my fine in full?

-Once the fine has been paid or the public service work has been completed, the City will close its case against you.
+Once the fine has been paid, the City will close its case against you.
 If you are interested in having your case expunged, you will need to contact the Champaign County Circuit Clerk’s Office at 217/384-3727.

 Instructions to Pay a Fine or Contest the Charge Against You:

 If you have been charged with a City of Champaign ordinance violation.
 You have two choices: